HISPlayer/UnityAndroid-SDK/hisplayer-api.md

   </tr>
 </table>

+#### protected virtual void EventAutoTransition(HISPlayerCaptionElement subtitlesInfo)
+Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPLAYER_EVENT_AUTO_TRANSITION** is triggered.
+This event occurs when the playback has changed to the next video in the playlist automatically.

 #### protected virtual void EventPlaybackBuffering(HISPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_PLAYBACK_BUFFERING** is triggered.
 This event occurs whenever an internal playback is buffering.